niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 ??? question "How Can I Tell What Direction a Game Object is 'Facing'?"
     In the Editor, select a Game Object, then ensure your rotation mode (Located in the top left of the *Scene* window, next to the tool shelf) is set to `Local`, not `Global`.

-    You can then look at the direction of the *Green* arrow to see the orientation of the object.
+    You can then select the *Move Tool* in the *Scene* window to look at the direction of the *Green* arrow to see the orientation of the object.

     You can rotate the Game Object to observe this Up-arrow change direction.